 New Town Plaza — Sha Tin

 One of the busiest malls in Hong Kong is New Town Plaza.
-The nine-storey shopping centre in Sha Tin has around 350 shops spread throughout its two phases with a few upscale brands but primarily mid-range, including American Eagle, Bauhaus, Zara, and Foot Locker.
+The nine-storey shopping centre in Sha Tin has around 350 shops spread throughout its two phases with a few upscale brands but primarily mid-range, including American Eagle, Bath and Body Works, and Zara.
 There are also many beauty and athletic apparel brands.
-Notably, there’s a Snoopy-themed outdoor theme park, Snoopy’s World, which is free to enter.
+The biggest draws are the Snoopy-themed outdoor theme park and 35,000 square feet dinosaur playground — which are free to enter.
 There’s also a roof garden with a play area for pets and some pop-up F&B concepts.

-Location: 18 Sha Tin Centre St, Sha Tin
+Location: 18 Sha Tin Centre Street, Sha Tin

 YOHO — Yuen Long

 YOHO is one of the newest shopping malls in the city, opening in 2017.
 Originally slated to be just one phase, the new development combined with what used to be a smaller shopping centre called Sun Yuen Long Centre, which became YOHO Mall Phase II.
 Phase I houses mostly mid-range fashion brands and luxury beauty brands, as well as a ton of jewellery stores, while Phase II has more local boutiques and sports apparel brands.
-A cinema, YATA, and 50,000 square feet outdoor green space called ‘Midtown Garden’ are notable features of YOHO, which are also located in Phase I. The mall is connected to two housing estates which sit over it: YOHO Midtown and YOHO Town.
+A cinema, YATA, and 50,000 square feet outdoor green space called ‘Midtown Garden’ are notable features of YOHO, which are also located in Phase I. The mall is connected to two housing estates that sit over it: YOHO Midtown and YOHO Town.
+In 2024, two new malls were added to this Yuen Long retail hub — YOHO Mix and YOHO Plus, the first with speciality restaurants, and arts and culture spots, and the second with salons and essential stores to cater to the needs of residents in the area.

 How to get there: Take the MTR to Yuen Long station and go out from Exit K (YOHO Mall I) or Exit F (YOHO Mall II).